 A great product is a synthesis of technology and business thinking.
 How do we decide what goes into the product and determine the roadmap of the product?
 How do we establish the balance between the business and technology of the product?
-In this post (based on a talk with the same title I gave in Hackers & Painters on 15 Nov), we discuss some interesting lessons learned on product management and why both business leaders and technologists don’t get it.
+In this post, we discuss some interesting lessons learned on product management and why both business leaders and technologists don’t get it.

 “New is easy, but right is hard.”